TRJackson998/Breakout/README.md

 https://pyinstaller.org/en/stable/

 We are using PyInstaller to package our program as an executable file for the end user.
+Run build_exe.cmd in the outer Breakout folder to create a new executable named breakout.exe in the same folder.
+This is a standalone executable app version of our main program.